jaisonj708/hugo_academic_website/content/authors/maryam/_index.md

 Our group intersects computational biology, single-cell sequencing, and CRISPR/Cas9 genome engineering to map cell fate within development and cancer.
 <br>
 <br>
 We're looking for interested post-docs or research scientists to come join us at the Geisel School of Medicine at Dartmouth.
 We accept grad student rotations from the <a href="https://graduate.dartmouth.edu/mcb/">Molecular and Cellular Biology Program</a> and the <a href="https://geiselmed.dartmouth.edu/qbs/">Graduate Program in Quantitative Biomedical Sciences</a>.
-Students from other programs are welcome to rotate according to the rules of their program.
+Students from other programs are welcome to rotate according to the rules of their program.ad